decentraland-scenes/Awesome-Repository/README.md

 #### Displaying NFTs

+> [!IMPORTANT]
+> The examples linked on this repo are legacy scenes built with the outdated SDK6.
+> See [studios.decentraland.org/resources](https://studios.decentraland.org/resources) for the latest examples and libraries built on SDK7.

 | Example                                                                    | Thumbnail                                             | Description                                                                                                    |
 | -------------------------------------------------------------------------- | ----------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |
 | [Simple NFT](https://github.com/decentraland-scenes/Certified-criptokitty) | <img src="screenshots/kitty.png" width="200">         | Display a 2D NFT in a picture frame.                                                                           |
 | [NFT Wall](https://github.com/decentraland-scenes/nft-wall-example-scene)  | <img src="screenshots/nft-swap-wall.gif" width="200"> | Display a collection of 2D NFTs in picture frames, these swap every few seconds, taking data from a JSON file. |

 #### Interact Directly With Contract

+> [!IMPORTANT]
+> The examples linked on this repo are legacy scenes built with the outdated SDK6.
+> See [studios.decentraland.org/resources](https://studios.decentraland.org/resources) for the latest examples and libraries built on SDK7.

 <!-- mana transaction?? -->